-RCMP's policing of anti-pipeline protesters found reasonable, but watchdog sees gaps in surveillance policies | CBC News
+Watchdog finds RCMP's policing of anti-pipeline protesters reasonable — but sees gaps in surveillance policies | CBC News

 "However, the police may profile individuals for intelligence purposes without any suspicion that they intend to engage in criminal activity, or even that they have relevant information about a potential offence.
 They may only come to the police's attention because they have exercised their rights to freedom of expression and freedom of association.
 This is extremely concerning.
 Canadians have the right to expect that the police will not retain their personal information simply for engaging in peaceful protest."

-To address those gaps, the watchdog recommended the RCMP introduce a policy regarding video-recording protests and demonstrations and that all recordings and images of peaceful protests and demonstrations be destroyed as soon as is practicable.
+To address those gaps, the watchdog recommended the RCMP introduce a policy on video-recording protests and demonstrations, and that all recordings and images of peaceful protests and demonstrations be destroyed as soon as it's practical to do so.

-The watchdog also recommended that the force destroy records obtained from social media sources and personal information once it is determined that there is no criminal ties.
+The CRCC also recommended that the force destroy records obtained from social media sources and personal information once it is determined that there are no criminal ties.

-In her response, RCMP Commissioner Brenda Lucki said she supported most of the watchdog's recommendations including developing video policy, destroying recordings and clearing up the open source policy.
+In her response, RCMP Commissioner Brenda Lucki said she supported most of the watchdog's recommendations, including developing a video policy, destroying recordings and clearing up the open-source policy.

-Lucki said the RCMP now has a policy about using the internet for criminal investigations and intelligence but said the policy was not well understood and that compliance was low.
+Lucki said the RCMP now has a policy about using the internet for criminal investigations and intelligence-gathering.
+She added that the policy is not well understood and compliance is low.

-She partially supports the recommendation to destroy social media records, but said once records containing personal information (such as social media screen captures) are added to an operational files, the pre-existing information management policy requires the force to retain information for a set period.
+She partially supported the recommendation to destroy social media records, but said once records containing personal information (such as social media screen captures) are added to an operational files, the pre-existing information management policy requires the force to retain information for a set period.

-The commission stressed concerns with that response.
+The commission said it's troubled by that response.

 "The commission is concerned that the RCMP is maintaining its original position — that is, that the RCMP would retain the personal information of peaceful protesters, demonstrators, and activists for as long as the existing policies require.
 In other words, for as long as the RCMP sees fit," reads the report.